Bomps4/TAFE_Pest_Detection/gap_9/Viola_Jones/README.md

 # Viola_Jones

-The code was inspired by the implementation of the openmv repo[https://github.com/openmv/openmv].
+The code was inspired by the implementation of the OpenMV [repo](https://github.com/openmv/openmv).

 to run this code you will first need to compile the code this is done with